 - 1 tablespoon pickled jalapeño peppers chopped

-- 2 tablespoons fresh cilantro (coriander leaves) chopped
+- 2 tablespoons fresh cilantro leaves (coriander leaves) chopped

 - In a medium saucepan, heat the oil and add the bay leaf, green bell pepper and chopped onion.
 Cook on medium heat till the vegetables have softened.2 tablespoons olive oil, 1 bay leaf, 1 green (bell) pepper, 1 medium onion

 - Stir in the tomatoes, oregano, chilli powder, smoked paprika and simmer for 10 minutes stirring occasionally.400 grams tomato sauce, 1 teaspoon chilli powder, ½ teaspoon oregano, ½ teaspoon smoked paprika

 - Mix in the vegetable stock, black beans with their liquid* and taste for salt, adding more if required**.
 Cook for 10 minutes stirring occasionally till the stew has thickened.
 For best results use a potato masher to mash some of the beans for a thicker and creamier consistency.500 millilitres vegetable stock, 800 grams black beans, 1 teaspoon salt

 - Stir in the lime juice and garnish with sour cream, jalapeños and chopped cilantro.
 Serve warm on its own or with steamed rice.2 tablespoons lime juice, 1 tablespoon pickled jalapeño peppers, 2 tablespoons fresh coriander leaves, 100 grams sour cream

 - This is a great make-ahead dish as the flavours develop further during resting.